 To translate that key phrase, noted earlier, from this Messner (2010) article to:

 “Inflammation and iron are known extracellular stimuli for increased iron storage [emphasis added] which causes iron to show up low on ferritin, show up low on serum iron, and show up low on % saturation markers.”

 Unfortunately, Hepcidin cannot be ordered from commercial labs, so it rarely gets measured.

 The article is also silent on our buddy, ceruloplasmin (Cp)!
 So what is that research from Dr. Musci trying to teach us?

-- When ceruloplasmin is strong, as the ferroxidase enzyme, hepcidin is low.
+- When ceruloplasmin is strong, as having the ferroxidase enzyme, hepcidin is low.

-- When ceruloplasmin is weak, as the ferroxidase enzyme, hepcidin is high.
+- When ceruloplasmin is weak, as when the ferroxidase enzyme is missing, hepcidin is high.

 - Hepcidin to rise

 - Iron to get stored in tissue (that does not show up on a blood test)

 - Cp’s ferroxidase-form of the enzyme to fall